Disaster-Loki/EuroSport-Score/README.md

 To get started with EuroSport Score, follow these steps:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine
 2. Install the required dependencies by running `composer install`.
 3. Set up your environment configuration by renaming `.env.example` to `.env` and filling in the necessary details.
 4. Run the database migrations and seeders to populate the database with initial data: `php artisan migrate --seed`.